1PhoenixM/avior-service/README.md

 8. Log in with admin/admin.

 9. The Avior API and GUI is now available!
 Use it to monitor a real network or a Mininet-generated network.

+10. Visit sdn.marist.edu for more on Avior and other SDN projects.

 a [Sails](http://sailsjs.org) application